Adeife79/node-versions-matrix-ci/README.md

 3. 9 jobs (3 OS x 3 Node Versions) is seen running in parallel, each logging its own Node.

 ## Contribution
-This is basically a 4learning project, but suggestions are welcome.
+This is basically a learning project, but suggestions are welcome.
 You can fork the repo, create a branch, or open a pull request.